zsh2401/tdscore/README.md

 # Features
 * Readable: Designed for study at first🌌.
 * Run on EVERYWHERE: Using only ECMAScript 5 features🚄.
-* Smaller: 23.2kB minified and gzipped😍.
+* Smaller:  minified and gzipped😍 .
 * A series of tools which can enhance the ability of ECMA Script🚀.

 # Getting Started